Law School Admission Council

 Exam Administrations for Fall Entry

-Southwestern Law School will accept LSAT and LSAT-Flex scores through April 2021 for all of our J.D. programs (three-year, four-year, and accelerated two-year [SCALE]).
-LSAT and LSAT-Flex scores will be accepted through the June 2021 exam for three- and four-year program applications.
-Southwestern may consider scores through July 2021 for admission into the three- and four-year programs depending on when those scores are released.
-However, because scores from the June and July exams will be released after the start of our two-year accelerated program (SCALE), we cannot use those scores as consideration for that program.
+Southwestern Law School will accept LSAT and LSAT-Flex scores through April 2022 for all of our J.D. programs (three-year, four-year, and accelerated two-year [SCALE]).
+LSAT and LSAT-Flex scores will be accepted through the June 2022 exam for three- and four-year program applications.
+However, because scores from the June exam will be released after the start of our two-year accelerated program (SCALE), we cannot use those scores as consideration for that program.

 Credential Assembly Service